 Willow Springs is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Willow Springs’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One downside of living in Willow Springs is that it can take a long time to commute to work.
 In Willow Springs, the average commute to work is 36.14 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.

 In Willow Springs, a lot of people use the train to get to work every day though Willow Springs is a relatively small village.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

+Willow Springs is a somewhat ethnically-diverse village.
 The people who call Willow Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Willow Springs residents report their race to be White, followed by Asian.
 Important ancestries of people in Willow Springs include Irish, German, Italian, and Czech.

 The most common language spoken in Willow Springs is English.
 Other important languages spoken here include Polish and Spanish.